tiendat104/tiendat104.github.io/README.md

-This source code is cloned from Jon Barron's public academic website: https://jonbarron.info/.
+The source code is cloned from Jon Barron's public academic website: https://jonbarron.info/.